JulieFunk/SLSA19notes/notes.md

 Finally, we had a "harvest" debrief where we discussed the power of devotion in ritual and the ways that compost can ground us in our situatedness in ecology, humanity.

 ---

+## PANEL: Experimental Engagements with Text ##

+**Pincelate: Tools and Machine Learning Models for Sound Poetry by Allison Parrish**

+ABSTRACT.
+Matching a word's sound to its spelling is more than just a set of rote grade school rules—it's a renewable source for creative expression.
+I present Pincelate: a system for producing expressive non-standard spellings of English words by "guiding" the probabilities of the decoding step in paired orthography-to-phonology and phonology-to-orthography sequence-to-sequence neural networks.
+Alongside a demonstration of the system's capabilities (automatic orthographically-constrained respellings; respelling with "hijacked" phonetics; phonetically-constrained nonsense word generation; "autozaumnification" with phonetic resizing) I offer a quantitative evaluation of the system's output with metrics of phonetic and orthography plausibility.
+I contextualize the tool both as a way to approach the operations of sound poetry in the poetic avant-garde and as a natural extension of my own work in this genre.